Neltharion59/PRIPROC_CSO_WESNOTH/README.md

 # AI player of TBS game based on cat swarm optimization

 The game is implemented as TBS browser game, based on open-source project [Battle for Wesnoth](https://www.wesnoth.org/).
 AI players are driven by cat swarm optimization (CSO).
+The project is available at [Github](https://github.com/Neltharion59/PRIPROC_CSO_WESNOTH).

 The project includes 4 separately executable parts: